svaksha/Julia.jl/X-Platform-SW.md

 # HARDWARE
 **ARM, CUDA, GPU, MIPS**
 - Bug status of the [Julia port to ARM](https://github.com/JuliaLang/julia/issues/3134) and the [Debian build log](https://buildd.debian.org/status/fetch.php?pkg=julia&arch=armhf&ver=0.1.2%2Bdfsg-3&stamp=1368675598).
+- [Instruments.jl](https://github.com/BBN-Q/Instruments.jl) :: A package for controlling laboratory instruments through Julia over TCPIP/GPIB/USB/Serial, wrapped around the NI-VISA library (which needs to be separately installed) similar to PyVISA and has some starts towards making it easier to write custom instrument drivers.
 - [MPI.jl](https://github.com/lcw/MPI.jl) :: A basic Julia wrapper for the portable message passing system Message Passing Interface (MPI).
 - [NIDAQ.jl](https://github.com/JaneliaSciComp/NIDAQ.jl) :: This package provides an interface to NIDAQmx - National Instruments' driver for their data acquisition boards.
 - [Yeppp.jl](https://github.com/JuliaLang/Yeppp.jl) :: is a low level, high performance library for vectorized operations, elementwise operation on arrays, supports the x86(-64), ARM and MIPS architectures, and takes advantage of a lot of SIMD extensions (from SSE to AVX2 on x86, NEON on ARM).
 The New BSD(3-clause BSD)-licensed [source code is hosted on Bitbucket](https://bitbucket.org/MDukhan/yeppp).
 - Sample notebooks for: [GPU Julia](http://nbviewer.ipython.org/7436359), and [GPU Transpose](http://nbviewer.ipython.org/7436439).

 ### JuliaGPU
 - [JuliaGPU](https://github.com/JuliaGPU) organization on GitHub.